alexlo15/iCIMS-code-challenge/README.md

 ## Purpose
 Retrieve job data from provided API and display to user in a well rounded UI.
+It is also my first time using TypeScript and Angular!
+Exciting!

 ## Technologies used and why